syncfusion-content/windowsforms-docs/WindowsForms/TextBoxExt/Text-Settings.md

-> Note: If there is no value set for the OverflowIndicatorToolTipText property, then the value set for the Text property of the TextBoxExt will be displayed as the tooltip.
+N> there is no value set for the OverflowIndicatorToolTipText property, then the value set for the Text property of the TextBoxExt will be displayed as the tooltip.

 A sample which demonstrates the Text, Text Align, Character Casing, RightToLeft, Multiline, Word Wrap, ScrollBars and Overflow Indicator ToolTip features of TextBoxExt control is available in the below sample installation path.

-…\_My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo_
+…\My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo